 If you're going to talk about the animated movie, let's bring in Megatron and Soundwave.
 After the battle with Optimus Prime, Megatron is near death and what does Starscream do?
 He kicks him when he's down and turns to leave without him.
-Megatron can only grab Soundwave's leg and say "Don't leave me."
-Soundwave responds, "As you command." and promptly carries him.
+Megatron can only plead to Soundwave "Don't leave me".
+Soundwave responds,"As you command" and promptly carries him.
 This scene is awesome enough to rival Optimus Prime's death scene and further proves why Soundwave is a very popular character.

 It's also a character-defining moment for Starscream — namely, his biggest Kick the Dog moment of the entire series so far.